A Review of Evolutionary Multi-objective Clustering Approaches: A General Architecture of Evolutionary Multi-objective Clustering

-One-Point Crossover, Two-Points Crossover, Shuffle Crossover, Uniform Crossover, SBX-Simulated Binary Crossover, Polynomial mutation, Uniform mutation are examples of traditional operators.
-In the One-Point Crossover, one crossover point is considered along the length of the parents chromosomes, and the genes following the crossover point in a parent are swapped with the genes in the other parent.
-Two-Point Crossover considers two crossover points along the length of the chromosome of each parent, such that the interval of genes between these two points is swapped.
-The Shuffle crossover is similar to one-point crossover, in which a single crossover position is selected, and before the variables are exchanged, they are randomly shuffled in both parents.
-In the Uniform Crossover, for each position of the chromosome, a random decision is made on whether the swapping of genes should be done or not.
-SBX uses a probability density function that simulates the One-Point Crossover in binary-coded representation.
-The polynomial mutation considers a polynomial probability distribution to perturb a solution.
-The uniform mutation replaces the value of the chosen particular slot position with a uniform random value selected considering a specified upper and lower bounds for that position.
+Evolutionary optimization relies on crossover and mutation operators to generate new solutions.
+In the literature, we can find approaches using traditional evolutionary operators and clustering designed operators.
+The most popular traditional operators used in EMOC approaches are: \begin{enumerate}[label=(\alph*)] \item \textbf{One-Point crossover}: one crossover point is considered along the length of the parents' chromosomes, and the genes following the crossover point in one parent are swapped with the genes in the other parent~\cite{hruschka2009survey}. \item \textbf{Two-Point crossover}: two crossover points along the length of the chromosome of each parent, such that the interval of genes between these two points are swapped~\cite{hruschka2009survey}. \item \textbf{Shuffle crossover}: this operator is similar to one-point crossover, in which a single crossover position is selected, and before the variables are exchanged, they are randomly shuffled in both parents~\cite{Sert2011}. \item \textbf{Uniform crossover}: for each position on the chromosome, a random decision is made on whether the swapping of genes should be done or not~\cite{Handl2007}. \item \textbf{Simulated binary crossover (SBX)}: this operator uses a probability density function that simulates the One-Point Crossover in binary-coded representation~\cite{Wikaisuksakul2014}. \item \textbf{Polynomial mutation}: a polynomial probability distribution is applied to perturb a solution~\cite{Ripon2006_IJCNN}. \item \textbf{Uniform mutation}: this operator replaces the value of the chosen particular slot position with a uniform random value selected considering a specified upper and lower bounds for that position~\cite{dong2018adaptive}. \end{enumerate}